 Do you use contractions (like “it’s” and “don’t”) in your writing?
 I do!
-But some kinds of contractions may make it harder for readers to follow.
+But some kinds of contractions may be easier than others for readers to follow.

 Do you use contractions?
 Contractions are when you shorten and combine two words into one, usually with an apostrophe.
 For example: